UPDATED: APRIL 19, 2023 | 2 MIN READ

 Does a treehouse add value to a home?

 A well-maintained tree house can add value to your property.
-A treehouse is a structure built on the ground or a platform supported by one or more trees.
-They also provide privacy for homeowners and can be used as a playroom for kids.
+A treehouse is a structure built on the ground or a platform that uses support from one or more trees.
+They also provide privacy for homeowners and can be a playroom for kids.

 What are the benefits of living in a treehouse?

-The first benefit is that you can live an eco-friendly lifestyle; treehouses can be made from salvaged or recycled materials.
+The first benefit is living an eco-friendly lifestyle; treehouses can be made from salvaged or recycled materials.
 You can also fit your treehouse with solar panels or other forms of renewable energy.
 Another benefit is privacy; the height of the trees and branches can give you some extra privacy from your neighbors.

 Does building a treehouse hurt the tree?